abooij/wiwikwlhott/proof-assistants.rst

 which may be somewhat confusing since the "forall-quantifier" :math:`\forall` is used in HoTT solely for logical notation of propositions as in Definition 3.7.1 in the HoTT book.
-:math:`\Sigma`-types are written as in Agda, and also as
+:math:`\Sigma`-types are written as in Agda, but also as

 .. code-block:: coq